INFS3605MediPlus/INFS3605/README.md

 Our Group Project

-By: Devesh, Jessica, Muthu and Roger of UNSW
+By: Devesh, Jessica, Muthu and Roger of UNSW.